iotile/coretools/doc/source/tutorials/sensor-graph-statements.rst

     trigger streamer <index>;

-where <index> the index of the streamer you want to trigger, i.e. the first streamer defined is index 0, the second is index 1, etc.  Trigger statements are used to trigger manual streamer that don't try to automatically send data whenever it is available.
+where <index> is the index of the streamer you want to trigger, i.e. the first streamer defined is index 0, the second is index 1, etc.  Trigger statements are used to trigger manual streamer that don't try to automatically send data whenever it is available.